jpwahle/cs-insights-backend/README.md

 If you use this repository, or use our tool for analysis, please cite our work:

-TODO: Add citation here and as CITATION.cff file when paper is out.
+TODO: Add citation here and a CITATION.cff file when paper is out.